by Allison Osmond MD FRCPC and Archan Kakadekar MD

 No. A junctional nevus is a non-cancerous growth.

 About one-third of all melanomas (a type of skin cancer made up of melanocytes) are believed to arise from previously non-cancerous melanocytic nevi.
-However, because junctional nevi are so common, the actual risk of a junctional nevus turning into melanoma over time is very low.
+However, because junctional nevi are so common, the risk of a junctional nevus turning into melanoma over time is very low.

 A junctional nevus that develops shortly after birth is called a congenital nevus.
 A junctional nevus that develops later in life (as a child or an adult) is called an acquired nevus.

 Most junctional nevi are flat and round to oval in shape.
 The border between the nevus and the surrounding normal skin is usually well-defined and easy to see.
-Without a microscope, these tumours can look pink, brown, black, or blue with most only showing a single colour.
+Without a microscope, these tumours can look pink, brown, black, or blue, with most only showing a single colour.